USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 The AQCHEM KMT family of cloud chemistry options can be significantly more computationally demanding than standard AQCHEM and may be thus better suited for research applications, particularly those investigating cloud/fog events or the evolution of species whose concentrations are potentially heavily influenced by cloud processing and not explicitly represented in the standard AQCHEM mechanism (e.g., oxalate – AQCHEM-KMT2).
 Note that when using the gas-phase mechanism with marine chemistry (CB6R3M_AE7_KMTBR), one is required to also run the companion aqueous chemistry routine, AQCHEM-KMTBR.
 For limited-area simulations where the primary focus is simulating ozone or total PM2.5 concentrations, especially for longer-term averages, standard AQCHEM would likely capture the most important cloud chemistry impacts (i.e., sulfate formation from the main aqueous oxidation pathways) and is significantly more computationally efficient.

-To invoke the default AQCHEM cloud chemistry option, the build script under the CCTM Science Modules section should be set as follows:
+To invoke the default AQCHEM cloud chemistry option, the BuildScript under the CCTM Science Modules section should be set as follows:

 ```
 set ModCloud  = cloud/acm_ae7
 or
 set ModCloud  = cloud/acm_ae6
 ```
-For the AQCHEM-KMT cloud chemistry option, use the following option in the build script:
+For the AQCHEM-KMT cloud chemistry option, use the following option in the BuildScript:

 ```
 set ModCloud  = cloud/acm_ae6_kmt